meilisearch/specifications/README.md

 This repository manages the specifications of the Meilisearch API.
 Specifications are meant to describe the expected behavior on a high level and point out identified corner cases.

-## Draft State
+## Draft State: create a new PR

-To start a new specification, a new branch must start from `main` or from `release-vX.X.X` if the changes to write are already planned for an upcoming release.
+To start a new specification, a new branch must start
+- from `release-vX.X.X` if the related changes are already planned for the release `vX.X.X`
+- from `main` if you don't know in which release the changes will be integrated

-If a new specification file need to be introduced, it must follow the pattern: `PR_number-feature-name.md`. e.g. if PR number 12 is about facetting, the newly introduced specification file will be named `0012-facetting.md`.
+If a new specification file needs to be introduced, you must create a new file in [this folder](https://github.com/meilisearch/specifications/tree/main/text) following the pattern: `PR_number-feature-name.md`. e.g. if PR number 12 is about facetting, the newly introduced specification file will be named `0012-facetting.md`.

 > Note that a pull request not strictly dealing about a specification conception will be tagged as `Not A Spec`. e.g. A pull-request updating this file will be tagged with the `Not A Spec` label.